Kanagawa Gallery Walk

 Now, if you go through the women's bath, you will find the artists' studios.

-Contemporary decorator Kohei Kyomori, artist Yutaokuda, and flower artist Takashi Shirakawa are working in the undressing space.
-It seems that there are three creators working in music, dyeing, etc. in the space where the bathtub is located.
+Contemporary decorator Kohei Kyomori, artist Yutaokuda, and flower artist Takashi Shirakawa are active in the changing area.
+In the bathtub space, there are three creators working on music, dyeing, and more.

 Kyomori's work, with its eye-catching colorful graphics, has a Western nuance to it while still featuring striking Japanese motifs.
 He says that his two years studying abroad in Italy gave him the opportunity to think about his identity as a Japanese person, and at the same time, eliminating prejudice and discrimination between ethnic groups through art became a major theme in his work.